AionSystem/AION-BRAIN/innovation-lab/CDIP/AV-UBI-Specification-stack/README.md

 | EXPERIMENTALLY VALIDATED | Confirmed through physical or operational testing |
 | PRODUCTION-GRADE | Validated under production conditions with documented performance envelope |

-`[D]` All components in this stack are currently at CONCEPTUAL validation level.
-No implicit validation claims are made anywhere in this repository.

 ---

 ## BDI Classification Reference

-The Breakthrough Density Index (BDI) counts design requirements that cannot be satisfied by applying existing validated knowledge, even with additional time or effort.

 | BDI | CLASSIFICATION | MEANING |
 |-----|---------------|---------|